piurafunk/fun-earthed-arcana/Writerside/topics/Feats.md

 You can also cast the Spell using any Spell Slots you have.

 Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (choose when you select this Feat).
-Consult the Player’s Handbook for the rules on spellcasting.
+Consult the Player's Handbook for the rules on spellcasting.

 Whenever you gain a new level, you can replace one of the Spells you chose for this Feat with a different Spell of the same level from the chosen Spell list.